 Undistributed ACH/Wire Payments Duration as Reconciling Items

-Unclaimed ACH/Wire payments will remain in Account 23040 and post in the Undistributed ACH/Wire Payments List in UCSF Box for 13 months.
+Unclaimed ACH/Wire payments will remain in Account 23040 and be viewable in the Monthly Undistributed ACH and Wire Payments List for 13 months.
 After 13 months, the funds will be transferred to the Central Fund on a rolling 12 month basis.
 This time frame allows a minimum of 54 weeks for departments to identify/claim funds received by UCSF.
 During this period, the Cash and Controls Team works across the campus to assist departments with identifying and moving funds to the appropriate organization.

 Should a department believe they have unclaimed funds received prior to this 54 week time frame, the Controller’s Office can provide a listing of all undistributed payments transferred to the Central Fund.
 The department has the responsibility to research and determine if their funds were received by UCSF.
 When an ACH/Wire item is identified, the department is to notify and provide support to the Cash and Controls Team in order to reclaim the funds from the Central Fund.